Skip to main content

 Processing scanned technical documents in multiple languages where Tesseract OCR produces too many errors.

-Detects tables and converts them to properly formatted markdown tables with column alignment.
-Handles simple and moderately complex table structures.
+Detects tables and converts them to properly formatted markdown tables or structured JSON with column alignment.
+Handles simple and moderately complex table structures, with LLM-enhanced mode for merging tables across pages.

 Use Case:

-Converting a technical specification PDF with comparison tables into markdown where table data is preserved in a readable format.
+Converting a technical specification PDF with comparison tables into structured data where table relationships are preserved.

 Use Case: